krishnamurthypranesh/yurucamp/README.md

 - More documentation: Since the implementation itself is simple, I have not added any docstrings, or top-level documentation explaining the logic.
 This is another definite point of improvement

 # Items Currently Work in Progress
+- Tests for authentication module

+# Completed
-- Custom authentication module that uses cognito for user authentication
+- [X] Custom authentication module (sans tests)